ArjArav98/PyPlusPlus/README.md

 # PyPlusPlus
 PyPlusPlus is a library written wholly in C++ that gives programmers the ability to introduce some of Python's core features and functionality into C++.
 Features like Dynamic Typing, Lists, Dictionaries, Tuples, etc that were once not easily available in C++ can now be used in programs effortlessly.

-This library aims to re-create Pythonic features almost exactly albeit some minor changes and absences.
+This library aims to re-create Pythonic features almost exactly albeit some minor syntax and function changes.
 The vast majority of Python Objects and their built-in functions will be available to C++ developers at the completion of this project.

 **Note**: Currently, only the headers for Dynamic Typing and Lists have been completed.
 Try it out and send over your thoughts and criticisms. :-)